10 Fun Breastfeeding Factoids

 Breastfeeding factoids – Mammatus cloud formation

-There is a cloud formation called Mammatus and it looks like breasts hanging down from the sky.
-The word mammatus comes from the Latin word “mamma”, which means “breast”.
-If you see mammatus clouds in the sky, it usually means that there is a big storm coming.
+There is a cloud formation called Mammatus, which looks like breasts hanging down from the sky.
+Mammatus comes from the Latin “mamma,” which means “breast.”
+If you see Mammatus clouds in the sky, it usually means a big storm is coming.

 Breast shaped Champagne glass

 Legend has it that the champagne glass is a mold of a French aristocrat’s breasts.
 The shape of the champagne glass (not the champagne flute) may be from the breasts of Marie Antoinette (wife of Louis XVI), Josephine de Beauharnais (wife of Napoleon Bonaparte), or Madame de Pompadour (mistress of King Louis XV).
-No one really knows if this is true or not, but you can read more about this factoid online.
+No one knows if this is true, but you can read more about this factoid online.

-You can further investigate this topic in the myth or fact website.
+You can further investigate this topic on the myth or fact website.

-The word “galaxy” comes from the Greek word “gala” which means “milk”.
-In Greek mythology, the Milky Way was created when a spray of milk came out of Hera’s breast (wife of Zeus) as she was breastfeeding Hercules (one of Zeus’ many illegitimate sons).
-This 16th century painting by Jacopo Tintoretto shows Zeus bringing Hercules to Hera’s breast.
+The word “galaxy” comes from the Greek word “gala,” which means “milk.”
+In Greek mythology, the Milky Way was created when a milk spray came out of Hera’s breast (wife of Zeus) as she was breastfeeding Hercules (one of Zeus’ many illegitimate sons).
+This 16th-century painting by Jacopo Tintoretto shows Zeus bringing Hercules to Hera’s breast.

-During ancient Roman times, it is said that a daughter (Pero) secretly breastfed her elderly father (Cimon) while he was in jail.
-He was imprisoned and sentenced to die by starvation but Pero’s breast milk sustained him.
+During ancient Roman times, it was said that a daughter (Pero) secretly breastfed her elderly father (Cimon) while he was in jail.
+He was imprisoned and sentenced to die by starvation, but Pero’s breast milk sustained him.
 Later, Cimon was released because of Pero’s unconditional love & devotion towards her father.
-This act of “Roman Charity” has been represented in 16th and 17th century paintings, sculptures, and engravings.
+This “Roman Charity” act has been represented in 16th and 17th-century paintings, sculptures, and engravings.

 Breastfeeding Virgin Mary

-Probably the most often depicted breastfeeding-mother is the Virgin Mary breastfeeding baby Jesus.
-In fact, the oldest known image of the Virgin Mary is found in the Catacomb of Priscilla in Rome.
+Probably the most often depicted breastfeeding mother is the Virgin Mary breastfeeding baby Jesus.
+The oldest known image of the Virgin Mary is found in the Catacomb of Priscilla in Rome.
 In this wall painting, Mary is breastfeeding baby Jesus.
 See it here.
-In addition to breastfeeding baby Jesus, the Virgin Mary has been depicted in other paintings where she is squirting milk out of her breasts.
+In addition to breastfeeding baby Jesus, the Virgin Mary has been depicted in other paintings where she is squirting milk from her breasts.

-This images shows the Virgin Mary squirting breast milk to the souls in purgatory.
+This image shows the Virgin Mary squirting breast milk to the souls in purgatory.
 The souls who receive her milk are cleansed and ascend to heaven.
-The painting, by Pedro Machua, is called “La Virgen dando su leche a las almas del purgatorio”.
+The painting, by Pedro Machua, is called “La Virgen dando su leche a las almas del Purgatorio.”

 The use of breast milk

-In modern times, breast milk is used to sooth/cure sore and cracked nipples.
-However, in days of old, breast milk was used to cure various ailments including ear infections, eye infections, and minor cuts and scrapes.
+In modern times, breast milk is used to soothe/cure sore and cracked nipples.
+However, in days old, breast milk was used to cure various ailments, including ear infections, eye infections, and minor cuts and scrapes.

-Breast milk has antibodies so it is very possible that the antibodies cure illnesses by preventing the growth of germs & bacteria.
-This article explains how some doctors are switching from antibiotic eye drops to Mother’s Milk drops to treat infections.
-If breast milk can sooth/cure a cracked nipple, it is highly possible that it can facilitate the healing of minor cuts and scrapes too.
+Breast milk has antibodies, so the antibodies may cure illnesses by preventing the growth of germs & bacteria.
+This article explains how some doctors switch from antibiotic eye drops to Mother’s Milk drops to treat infections.
+If breast milk can soothe/cure a cracked nipple, it is highly possible that it can facilitate the healing of minor cuts and scrapes, too.

 Do you know of any other breast and breastfeeding factoids?
 Let us know.